Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

 [English](https://github.com/Samuel-de-Oliveira/Samuel-de-Oliveira) - [Português](https://github.com/Samuel-de-Oliveira/Samuel-de-Oliveira/blob/main/LEIA-ME.md)

 Hello there 👋, My name's Samuel I'm a programmer just for hobbie.
-For now I'm looking for job in this area as freelancer, anyway in my Github profile I publish programs that I think useful for people, and privating some projects that I'm working out secretly.
-I'm studing to be a math teacher in the future as well.
+I'm currently studing a degree in mathematics in UNEAL (University of Alagoas) and someday a want to be a teacher of math and robotics.
+In my Github profile I publish my projects that I hope useful for everyone and I make it as my personal portifolio.

 ### My projects